KartulUdus/PoracleJS/docs/commands.md

 ###### !area add

 `!area add Tallinn` If the admin has set up a [Geofence](config.md)  name Tallinn, this command will add tracking from that area to the user.
-In case the area is not configured, the bot will reply with the areas that are avialable.
+In case the area is not configured, the bot will reply with the areas that are available.
 You can also use multiple areas in the same command (separated by spaces) and only availble ones will be added.

 ###### !area remove